Bats6789/MazeCreator/README.md

 to store the maze.

 #### Notes:
-Oberving cells (:) only come into play for Prim's algorithm, and only during verbose step generation.
+Observing cells (:) only come into play for verbose step generation.
 The observing cell allows the user to see which cells the algorithm is currently considering for processing.

-It may have application for other algoritms in the future.
+Queued cells (Q) cells only come into play for verbose step generation.
+The queued cells are cells that the algorithm is remembering, but not actively observing.

 ## TODO
 - [x] Maze Viewer (text based)